Tour de France crash suspect arrested after manhunt: reports

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

-BFM Television and RTL both reported, citing police sources, the woman was in custody.
+BFM Television and RTL both reported, citing police sources, that the woman is in custody.

-The woman was accused of involuntarily causing injury and faces a more than $1,700 fine, according to Cycling News.
+The woman has been accused of involuntarily causing injury and faces a more than $1,700 fine, according to Cycling News.

 French authorities said the suspect, dressed in blue jeans, a red and white striped shirt and a yellow raincoat, fled the scene before anyone could reach her.
 She was holding a sign that read "ALLEZ OPI-OMI!" as cyclist Tony Martin and his teammates crashed into her.